yabellini/docs.carpentries.org/topic_folders/policies/privacy.md

 Please contact us if you would like to request access and/or make any changes to your personal information.

+**Marketing Opt-Out**

-**Marketing Opt-Out:** We may use your personal information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
+We may use your personal information to contact you with newsletters, marketing or promotional materials and other information that may be of interest to you.
 You may opt out of receiving any, or all, of these communications from us by following the unsubscribe instructions provided in any